PFPE/shipgrav/readme.md

 pandas 2.0+\
 statsmodels\
 tomli\
-pyyaml
+pyyaml\
+tqdm

-To run the example scripts, you will also need matplotlib.
+To run the example scripts, you will also need matplotlib, geographiclib, and pooch.
+To run the example scripts in jupyter, you will also need jupyterlab and jupytext.

 ## Installation
 shipgrav can be installed from PyPI using `pip`.
 Detailed instructions are in the [documentation](https://shipgrav.readthedocs.io/).